tohas1986/openbmc/poky/documentation/bsp-guide/bsp.rst

    dictating that a specific kernel or kernel version be used in a given BSP.

-The requirements for a released BSP that conform to the Yocto Project are:
+Following are the requirements for a released BSP that conform to the Yocto Project:

 -  *Layer Name:* The BSP must have a layer name that follows the Yocto Project standards.
 For information on BSP layer names, see the